Israeli airstrike kills Islamic Jihad commander | DW | 12.11.2019

 But Jonathan Conricus, a military spokesperson, said the operation had been planned long ago.

-The killing threatens to unleash a new round of cross-border violence with Palestinian militants.

-Shortly after, Palestinian militants launched a salvo of rockets into Israel, setting off sirens as far as its port city of Ashdod, some 20 kilometers (12.5 miles) away, witnesses said.
+Shortly after the strike, Palestinian militants launched a salvo of rockets into Israel, setting off sirens as far as its port city of Ashdod, some 20 kilometers (12.5 miles) away, witnesses said.

 Air raid sirens continued to go off throughout the morning as far away as Holon and Rishon LeZion, two suburbs of Tel Aviv.

-Israel on Tuesday shut down crossing points into Gaza and reduced the permissible fishing area off the territory's coast to 6 nautical miles in anticipation of a looming confrontation.
-Schools were also closed in communities and towns along the Gaza Strip's boundary and all the way to Tel Aviv, about 90 kilometers (56 miles) north of Gaza.
+Israel shut down crossing points into Gaza and reduced the permissible fishing area off the territory's coast to 6 nautical miles in anticipation of a looming confrontation.
+Schools were also closed in communities and towns along the Gaza Strip's boundary and all the way to Tel Aviv, about 90 kilometers north of Gaza.

-Islamic Jihad is an Iranian-backed group that often carries out attacks independent of Hamas, the larger militant outfit that controls Gaza.

 In a separate incident, Israel is reported to have struck a residential building in Syria's capital Damascus housing a commander of the Palestinian Islamic Jihad with two missiles, killing two people.